 Leave as Many of the Leaves as You Can!

-We realize that in our neighborhoods, raking the leaves is a necessary part of property upkeep.
+We realize that in our neighborhoods, raking the leaves is often considered to be a necessary part of property upkeep.
 Did you know that when you clean up your leaves pollinators who overwinter in the leaf matter are disrupted?

 Some of the pollinators who overwinter in the leaves are: